KarlFarrugiaIcon/OreillyKatas2023/README.md

 ![Alt text](./Images/DomainBoundaries/SocailMediaSharingService.png)

 ##### Travel Integration Service
 The component diagram shows the Travel Integration Service, responsible for processing data from Travel Agencies.
-It subscribes via AMQP (Advanced Message Queuing Protocol) to configured external travel agencies, processes the data, and publishes messages to a queue infrastructure.
+It subscribes via AMQP (Advanced Message Queuing Protocol) to configured external travel agencies, processes the data, and publishes messages to a queue.
 These messages are subsequently picked up by the Trip Management Service for further processing.

 ![Alt text](./Images/DomainBoundaries/TravelIntegrationService.png)